mondaycom/welcome-apps/apps/quickstart-integrations-monday-code/README.md

 ```

 ### 3. Use tunnel url
 Use the url to redeploy the app in Monday.com and view changes in the integration section of the boards.
+Follow the[link](https://github.com/mondaycom/welcome-apps/tree/master/apps/quickstart-integrations) to add the url to Monday.com and use the integration.
 ```
 https://<random>.ngrok-free.app
 ```